diana-rusu/OT-Project/README.md

 # OT-Project; Automatically test Windows credential dumpers

-1. Start with the "start_testing" file from the "test_tools_standalone" folder (available in both variants x86 and x64 system type)
+1. Start from the file "start_testing" located in the "test_tools_standalone" folder (available in both variants x86 and x64 system type)
 2. Run "test_vss.bat" file to test vss (used when testing prevention methods)
 3. Run save_reg.bat file to save Windows registries
 4. Use following commands in PowerShell to automatically deploy Active Directory and to add groups & users to it: